sahithyandev/s3/src/content/docs/computer-architecture/08-pipelining.md

 When an instruction need delaying during a hazard.
 One stalled instruction causes all instructions after it to stall.
 Instructions issued earlier than the stalled one must continue to clear the stall.
 No new instructions fetched during stall.
 Causes performance degradation.

+### Pipeline register

+A register placed between two stages of a CPU pipeline.

 ## Issues

 - One instruction can be dependent on the result of another instruction(s).